jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/goals/2009-06-1-planning-plus-black-box-spec-part-a-eventual-strategy.md

 First the new project will be done, in which Black Boxing, System Objects and Assignment are adequately finished up.
 After that there will be worked on Microsoft certification first.
-The parent project *New Computer Language Functional Design* explains clearly what to furtherly do next for the future.
+The parent project *Encircle Language Spec* explains clearly what to furtherly do next for the future.

 ### Time Planning

-A rough time planning of this 8 month period can be found in the project documentation of the super-project *New Computer Language Functional Design*.
+A rough time planning of this 8 month period can be found in the project documentation of the super-project *Encircle Language Spec*.

 It was estimated in advance, that this project may take only __1 week__ or __10 days__ tops.
 But when the scope of the problem area became clear, it turned out to be a lot more work and along with other problems, __2 ½ months__ went by.